csutedja/OpenCore-Quickstart-Script/README.md

 # OpenCore-Quickstart-Script
-Multi-platform script for macOS/Linux/Windows (Windows functionality is WIP) that directly downloads all the latest tools and programs needed to create a working OpenCore setup.
+Multi-platform script for macOS/Linux/Windows that directly downloads all the latest tools and programs needed to create a working OpenCore setup.

+# Dependencies
+- **GitHub CLI, logged in**: needed to download latest releases of many of these tools